TwixmixyJanet/winner-pick/README.md

 Because it only counts if you pick the winner.

-The goal of this app is to pick the winner of a series of a reality TV show.
+The goal of this app is to pick the winner of a series on a reality TV show.
 The MVP will be to have teams draft their players and for their player to be one of the winners for all the bragging rights.

 For example, it will be based off of the reality TV show, Survivor.